-Let us consider OX, OY and OZ are three perpendicular axes, where O is the origin.
-Let P is a point with coordinates (x, y, z) and = is the position vector of P. , and are the unit vectors along + ve X, Y and Z axis.
+Let us consider, OX, OY and OZ are three perpendicular axes, where O is the origin.
+Let P is a point with coordinates (x, y, z) and = is the position vector of P. , and are the unit vectors along + ve X, Y and Z axes.
 Let PB is the perpendicular drawn on x-y plane.
 BA and BC are the perpendicular drawn on X and Y axis respectively.
 PD is the perpendicular drawn on Z axis.

 Therefore = x, = = y and = = z and their magnitudes are OA = x, AB = OC = y and BP = OD = z.